JackKnott/Titanic-Challenge/README.md

 Modules such as Pandas, Numpy and Sklearn were used in this project.

-This has been completed as part of CSC8111.
+This has been completed as part of CSC8111 Machine Learning.